Army Ranger Wing: Structure

 The Officer Commanding the Army Ranger Wing is responsible for the administrative, disciplinary and operational control of the unit, and is in turn directly under the command of the Chief of Staff at Defence Forces Headquarters (DFHQ).
 Information on the numerical strength of the unit and the identity of its personnel is restricted.
 Estimates variously put the strength at "well over a hundred" or between 140 and 150 personnel.
 In 2015, the Defence White Paper announced an increase in strength with reports of the unit doubling in size.
 The Wing is divided into operational task units each comprising several assault teams relative to each operator's area of speciality.
 After serving one year in an assault team an operator can apply to join a specialist team such as combat diving team, free fall parachuting team and sniping team.
 An example of an operational task unit is the Special Operations Maritime Task Unit (SOMTU).
 Support elements provide expertise in bomb disposal, medical treatment, maritime and aviation operations.
 The Army Ranger Wing is headquartered at the Defence Forces Training Centre (DFTC) in the Curragh Camp, with Army Rangers required to live within a defined radius.
 Training is carried out nationwide at a number of Department of Defence properties, including Lynch Camp in Kilworth, County Cork.

 The ARW is on immediate call 24/7, 365 days a year for operations throughout the state and abroad.
-The ARW is on 96 hours notice to deploy overseas on special operations.
+The ARW is on 96 hours' notice to deploy overseas on special operations.
 The ARW is on a 1-hour alert for anti-terrorist operations to deploy anywhere on land in the Republic of Ireland using Air Corps aircraft and up to 200 miles out to sea via the Naval Service vessels.
-In the event of a major terrorist, hijacking or hostage incident, the ARW may be called to aid the Garda ERU, and in the past they have been put on standby to assist the Irish Prison Service during major prison riots.
-The ARW have also provided security at Ireland's maximum-security Portlaoise Prison.
+In the event of a major terrorist, hijacking or hostage incident, the ARW may be called to aid the Garda ERU, and in the past, they have been put on standby to assist the Irish Prison Service during major prison riots.
 The unit has on occasion been tasked for search and rescue (SAR) operations, as the ARW have trained Arctic survival specialists.

-Besides sanctioned international military missions, the unit may be deployed overseas to protect Irish diplomatic missions and diplomats (particularly in times of war or civil unrest in host countries), to provide close protection to members of the Irish government travelling overseas, to rescue kidnapped Irish citizens or to conduct intelligence operations.
+Besides sanctioned international military missions, the unit may be deployed overseas to protect Irish diplomatic missions and diplomats (particularly in times of war or civil unrest in host countries), to provide close protection to members of the Irish government travelling overseas, to rescue kidnapped Irish citizens, to extract citizens in hostile or conflict zones, or to conduct intelligence operations.

 The ARW is equipped with SINCGAR ITT, Harris and Racal communications equipment, which have an inbuilt encryption and frequency-hopping systems.
 It is also equipped with satellite communications, through the ARW C3 (Command, Control & Communications) function and in cooperation with the Communications and Information Services Corps (CIS).
 This means ARW teams can communicate with their GHQ from anywhere in the world.
-The Army Ranger Wing Intelligence Section has the ability to remotely intercept electronic and telephonic communications, working with the Directorate of Military Intelligence (J2) and Army CIS Corps.
+The Army Ranger Wing Intelligence Section has the ability to remotely intercept electronic and telephonic communications, working with the Irish Military Intelligence Service (IMIS) and Army CIS Corps.